 Bariatric surgery makes changes to the digestive tract so that food intake is restricted, food is not broken down in the stomach, and/or its absorption in the intestine is constrained.
-A reduction in the amount of nutrients absorbed by the body allows patients to lose weight and counter the various risks posed by obesity.
+A reduction in a number of nutrients absorbed by the body allows patients to lose weight and counter the various risks posed by obesity.
 Since bariatric surgery ultimately enables patients to lose weight, it is generally referred to as the weight-loss surgery.

 There are many types of bariatric surgeries, the most common of which is the gastric bypass surgery as it offers fewer complications than other weight-loss surgeries.

 “Every 10 KG increase, reduces the life span by 3 years” says Dr. Pradeep Chowbey, Vice Chairman of Max Healthcare and Director of Institute of Minimal Access, Metabolic and Bariatric Surgery.

 Why bariatric surgery?

 Bariatric surgery is the last option for those for whom traditional forms of weight loss like diet, exercise, and medication have proved ineffective.
 Bariatric surgery allows patients to lose excess weight and their risk to other problems and disorders that result from excess body weight such as:

 - Heart disease